 - Cafes or non-juice bars just wanting to add a few options to their current menus.

 Hope this helps you gear up for implementing your new M-1.
-Be sure to check out the Goodnature community forums to engage directly with other juice bar owners about their experiences.
+Come over to our Goodnature Juicing Facebook Group to engage directly with other juice bar owners about their experiences.
 Feel free to reach out to me directly through our consulting services where we can work together to create a custom made-to-order menu, including testing, costing, and pricing.